roobscoob/among-us-protocol/05_innernetobject_types/05_headquarters.md

 for (SystemType system : SystemType.values()) {
     // If the ShipStatus is being spawned if (isSpawning) {
-        // If Mira HQ has this SystemType... if (miraSystems.containsKey(system)) {
+        // If MIRA HQ has this SystemType... if (miraSystems.containsKey(system)) {
             // ...then we should write (serialize) the data from the system miraSystems.get(system).serialize(writer);